awslabs/frontend-discovery-service/README.md

 ## Usage

-The solution provides a REST API to allow you to integrate it in your own CI/CD pipelines, a well as a REST API to allow you to integrate the schema to your front-end applications.
+The solution provides a REST Admin API to allow you to integrate it in your own CI/CD pipelines, a well as a REST Consumer API to allow you to integrate the solution with your front-end applications.

 See the [user guide](docs/USER_GUIDE.md) to learn how to use the solution and the [API specification](docs/API.md) to integrate the solution with your